purpleposeidon/bugs/README.md

 There may be a function call you didn't notice.
 The context may be scattered in different files.
 Some state might be modified by some distant code.

 ### There is only one thing wrong.
+If a chain has two broken links, fixing one link does not fix the chain.

 Plane accidents tend to be caused by multiple things going wrong at the same time.

 ### The thing you are debugging is the one you are editing.